 The Yale Pediatric Residency Program takes a wholistic view of wellness for our trainees.
 We live the belief that doctors can only be well in an environment that promotes wellness both at work and at home.
 This is accomplished through robust feedback mechanisms including our Program Evaluation Committee, our Diversity Council, our Well-Ones committee and our class-specific APD mentorship structure in which we hear what isn’t working well and make changes in the operational design to promote fulfillment at work.
 We build and support multiple opportunities for residents to get to know one another, as a supportive culture often begins with the resident community.
 We have wellness as part of our curricular design as well as dedicated faculty support for teaching and mentorship in this arena.

 We also know that residents have lives outside the hospital, and we prioritize helping residents connect with family and friends away from work.
-Every resident is guaranteed to spend at least 4 days around one holiday (Thanksgiving, Christmas, New Years or another of their choice) away from work.
-We also maintain a “short call” system, allowing for daytime ward residents to leave at 4pm 2-3 days per week so that they have evening hours to connect with people and things important to them.
+In addition to the 4 weeks of annual vacation, Every resident is guaranteed to spend at least 4 days around one holiday (Thanksgiving, Christmas, New Years or another of their choice) away from work.
+We have an exceptionally forgiving trade policy to allow residents some autonomy in schedule creation.

 To be a pediatrician means to affect the entire lifespan of individuals, and our residents are given ample opportunity to use their voices to affect change on both local and more expansive stages.
-We allow residents to engage with advocacy through channels that fit their goals and interests through “healthy lives” afternoons in the outpatient rotations, in which residents have a half-day free from clinical duties so they can connect with community agencies or advocacy work.
+We allow residents to engage with advocacy through a variety of experiences in their four total weeks of dedicated advocacy training.

 The Department of Pediatrics provides extensive support to residents engaged in scholarship, including free use of statisticians in the Department and the Chair’s Award for Presentation of Scholarship (CAPS) which provides up to $1,000 to present scholarship at a national meeting.